 COVID 19 in Costa Rica: Current Situation

-Costa Rica is currently in Phase 3 of a 4 Phase Reopening Plan that was laid out by the government in May.
+Costa Rica’s reopening plan was laid out by the government in May.

 Phase 2 commenced on June 1